provideyourown/CodeBlocks-Arduino/README.md

 ##Future Plans
 1. Fix known issues
 2. Do more with command-line make tool?
+3. Make sketch.cpp file more compatible with the ArduinoIDE sketch.ino file (eliminate the need for both) when using either IDE.

 ## Changelog
+### 8/18/13 - directory includes improvements:

+* Improved various directory includes:
+    * The hardware directory for ATTiny support is now located in the sketches directory as per standard ArduinoIDE location.
+You can get support for most ATTiny chips here - <https://github.com/provideyourown/attiny.git>
+    * The libraries directory for your sketches is now included by default.
+Libraries can now be included by name only without specifying a relative path - just like the ArduinoIDE.

 ### 1/17/13 - bug fixes; Tools menu changes:

 * Tools Menu: